bmanry13/case_study_2/DDSAnalytics - Key Attrition Factors Analysis.md

 * Some Variables have little or no information so are discarded: Employee Number, Over 18, Standard Hours

-## Data Processing and Cleaning
+##Data Processing and Cleaning
 1. Unzip and load raw data
 2. Process data definitions information for categorical variables
 3. Process raw data
 4. Apply processed factors
 5. Remove uninformative or high-risk variables

-For more detailed information on data processing please refer to the  [data_processing.R](https://github.com/bmanry13/case_study_1/blob/master/source/data_processing.R) file located on the GitHub repository.
+Additional information regarding data ingestion and processing can be found in the [codebook](https://github.com/bmanry13/case_study_2/blob/master/rawdata/Codebook.md) as well in the [data_processing.R](https://github.com/bmanry13/case_study_2/blob/master/source/data_processing.R) files located on the GitHub repository.

-# Analysis
+#Analysis
-## Influential Variable Identification
+##Influential Variable Identification
 The team used a combination of univariate,  machine learning techniques to identify variables in the data which are important when predicting employee attrition.

 *Process Overview:*